Ahmed-Hany-saad/ChatApp/README.md

 <h1>Flutter Chat App</h1>

 <p>This is a Flutter chat application with three main pages: Login, Register, and Chat.
 The app allows users to log in, register, and communicate with others in a chat room.
-The user's data is securely stored in Firebase Authentication and the chat messages are stored in Firestore.</p>
+The user's data is securely stored in Firebase Authentication, and the chat messages are stored in Firestore.</p>

 <h2>Features</h2>